-- What techniques are being used to set up your indicators?
+- Some techniques you can use to set up your KPIs

-- How to use KPIs as a tool for sharing information among your employees?
+- How to use KPIs as a tool for sharing information across your organization

-Peter Drucker, considered to be one of the founders of Modern Management, said :
+Peter Drucker, considered to be one of the founders of Modern Management, once said :

 “You can’t control what you can’t measure.”